imagej/imagej.github.io/_pages/help/faq.md

 If documentation is missing for the command you're interested in, you can always view the source directly:

-1. Jump to the [search bar](/learn/getting-started#the-search-bar) (Shortcut: {% include key content='L' %})
+1. Jump to the [search bar](/learn/getting-started#the-search-bar) (Shortcut: {% include key key='L' %})
 2. Filter to the command you're interested in.
 3. The \`File\` column will tell you the plugin where the desired command is contained.
 4. You can then use this information to find the source code on GitHub - for core [ImageJ](https://github.com/imagej) or [Fiji](https://github.com/fiji) plugins.
 5. From the appropriate project on GitHub, you can find the repository corresponding to the desired plugin.
-6. Finally, you can search for the actual file for the command of interest (Shortcut: {% include key content='T' %}).
+6. Finally, you can search for the actual file for the command of interest (Shortcut: {% include key key='T' %}).

 As a complete example, if you were interested in the [2D Histogram](/plugins/2d-histogram) command:

 -   The [search bar](/learn/getting-started#the-search-bar) indicates it's located in VIB.jar
 -   VIB is a Fiji plugin, so we go to [the VIB repository](https://github.com/fiji/VIB).
--   On GitHub, press {% include key content='T' %}, search for "Histogram", and find [the Histogram 2D](https://github.com/fiji/VIB/blob/master/src/main/java/util/Histogram_2D.java) source.
+-   On GitHub, press {% include key key='T' %}, search for "Histogram", and find [the Histogram 2D](https://github.com/fiji/VIB/blob/master/src/main/java/util/Histogram_2D.java) source.

 ## I have a problem that is not covered on this page!